uclahs-cds/pipeline-call-mtSNV/README.md

 ### 3.[Optional] Downsample BAM

-To manage potential memory constraints when processing BAM files with a high volume of reads, our pipeline incorporates Picard's DownsampleSAM tool.
+To manage potential memory constraints when processing BAM files with a high volume of reads, our pipeline incorporates Picard's DownsampleSam tool.
 This utility reduces the dataset size by randomly selecting a subset of reads, thereby decreasing memory usage in subsequent analysis steps.<sup>6</sup>

 ### 4. Call mtSNV with mitoCaller